 Yes, you can create the effect of lifting the corners of the mouth with botulinum toxin.
-It could be Botox, Dysport, or similar options.
+It could be Botulinum Toxin, Dysport, or similar options.
 And of course, if you think of the elevator and depressor muscles, I put a little bit of it in the depressor so that the elevator outworks the depressor.
-So if you put Botox in the depressor and a little bit below the lip, you will get elevation.
+So if you put Botulinum Toxin in the depressor and a little bit below the lip, you will get elevation.
 You knock out the agonist muscle and the antagonist works.
 If we knock out the depressor, we have more elevation.
 I would rather do that even though the results are not permanent, but I’m not leaving a permanent, unsightly scar.

 Have questions about lip lifts?

 The Beverly Hills Guide to Lip Lifts